Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules: Introduction

-\paragraph{Introduction.} An object that cannot be overlapped with its mirror images, namely, that lacks the reflection symmetries, is called chiral.
+An object that cannot be overlapped with its mirror images, namely, that lacks the reflection symmetries, is called chiral.
 The chiral symmetry breaking gives rise to abundant functionality~\cite{barron2004Molecular} such as chiral magnetism ~\cite{muhlbauer09Skyrmion,togawa2016Symmetry}, chiral phononics ~\cite{zhang2015Chiral,zhu18Observation,kishine2020ChiralityInduced}, chiral photonics ~\cite{kuwata-gonokami2005Giant}, and nonreciprocal conductivity ~\cite{rikken2002Observation,tokura2018Nonreciprocal}.
-Recent experimental observations have confirmed that the chiral materials exhibit spin-selective phenomena, including a large spin-polarization of photoelectrons transmitted through helical molecules ~\cite{gohler2011Spin,mishra2013Spindependent,kettner2015Spin} and a large spin dependence of the current-voltage characteristics for the tunneling electrons through helical molecules ~\cite{xie2011Spin,kettner2018ChiralityDependent,suda2019Lightdriven}.
-Even enantio-separation and asymmetric electrochemical reactions by magnetic electrodes are reported ~\cite{banerjee-ghosh2018Separation,metzger2020Electron}.
+Recent experimental observations have confirmed that the chiral materials exhibit spin-selective phenomena, including a large spin polarization of photoelectrons transmitted through helical molecules ~\cite{gohler2011Spin,mishra2013Spindependent,kettner2015Spin} and a large spin dependence of the current-voltage characteristics for the tunneling electrons through helical molecules ~\cite{xie2011Spin,kettner2018ChiralityDependent,suda2019Lightdriven}.
+Even enantioseparation and asymmetric electrochemical reactions by magnetic electrodes are reported ~\cite{banerjee-ghosh2018Separation,metzger2020Electron}.
 Furthermore, generation of large spin current was established for the inorganic chiral crystals ~\cite{inui2020ChiralityInduced,nabei2020Currentinduced,shiota2021ChiralityInduced}.
-These phenomena originated from the structural chirality is collectively termed as the chirality-induced spin selectivity (CISS) ~\cite{naaman2012ChiralInduced,naaman2019Chiral,naaman2020Chiral}, where the spin is oriented parallel or antiparallel to the velocity of an injected electron depending on the materials' handedness.
+These phenomena that originate from the structural chirality are collectively termed the chirality-induced spin selectivity (CISS) ~\cite{naaman2012ChiralInduced,naaman2019Chiral,naaman2020Chiral,evers22Theory}, where the spin is oriented parallel or antiparallel to the velocity of an injected electron depending on the materials' handedness.